Bali rice terraces in Ubud at dawn with mist rising from the jungle valley

 9.5Location

-Why for a wellness retreat — The Royal Pita Maha is the only resort in Bali built and owned by the Ubud royal family — the Tjokorda dynasty that has ruled the principality since the 18th century.
-The property opened in 2003 on Tjokorda Putra Sukawati's family estate in Kedewatan, on the same Ayung canyon rid…
+Why for a wellness retreat: The Royal Pita Maha was built and is owned by the Ubud royal family, the Tjokorda dynasty that has ruled the principality since the 18th century.
+The property sits on family land at Kedewatan, on the same Ayung canyon ridge as the marquee international names.
+The draw is spiritual wellness, holy-spring bathing, Balinese healing treatments in riverside villas, temple ceremony access, at rates well under the global flags.
+The honest trade-off is dated room interiors and uneven polish.

 Best room: Royal Pool Villa (private plunge pool, river-canyon orientation) or Heavenly Spa Villa (with attached treatment room).